yandex-cloud/docs/en/ydb/concepts/limits.md

 ---
-title: Quotas and limits in Yandex Managed Service for YDB
+title: "Quotas and limits in {{ ydb-full-name }}"
-description: "Yandex Managed Service for YDB has limits and quotas on the total number of processor cores for all database hosts, total volume of RAM for all database hosts, maximum number of hosts, and maximum number of databases per cloud.
+description: "{{ ydb-full-name }} has limits and quotas on the total number of processor cores for all database hosts, total volume of RAM for all database hosts, maximum number of hosts, and maximum number of databases per cloud.
 For more information about the service restrictions, read this article."

 editable: false
 sourcePath: overlay/concepts/limits.md